Mobile Fortify

 Mobile Fortify is a mobile app used by United States Immigration and Customs Enforcement (ICE) on their government-issued phones.
-The app allows agents to point their phones remotely in order to gather biometrics, including contactless fingerprinting and faceprinting.
+The app allows agents to take a photo in order to gather biometrics, including contactless fingerprints and faceprints, for the purpose of identifying an individual and their potential immigration status.
+The app was created by NEC.

 History

-In June 2025, use of Mobile Fortify by ICE was uncovered through leaked emails and the user manual, reported by 404 Media reports.
-The app is internally developed: details of the parent company and developer are unknown.
-Later in that same month, several senators demanded transparency around the app and its origins, and that ICE stop using it.
+In June 2025, use of Mobile Fortify by ICE was uncovered through leaked emails and the user manual, reported by 404 Media.
+The app is internally developed, and details of the parent company and developer were initially unknown.
+In January 2026, the DHS's 2025 AI Use Case Inventory revealed the vendor as NEC Corporation, an international conglomerate with subsidiaries in Argentina, Australia, China, India and Malaysia.

+Later that month, several senators demanded transparency around the app and its origins, and that ICE stop using it.
 A second letter was sent again in November, after hearing no response to the previous letter from ICE.

 Technology

 Unlike other facial recognition software, Fortify uses federally linked databases.
 By contrast, Clearview AI uses public social media databases for biometric scanning.
 Federal databases include DHS's automated biometric identification system (IDENT), containing more than 270 million biometric records, and Customs and Border Protection's Traveler Verification Service.
 The State Department's visa and passport photo database, the FBI's National Crime Information Center, National Law Enforcement Telecommunications Systems, and CBP's TECS and Seized Assets and Case Tracing System (SEACATS).